 Learn about Common Winter Heating Problems with LIBERTYAIR.

 No heat?
-LIBERTYAIR is here for you 24 hours a day!
+LIBERTYAIR is here for you!

 Air Not Heating?
 Call LIBERTYAIR

 Although we don’t often encounter snowfalls or freezing temperatures in Florida, maintaining a comfortable indoor climate is a must for the health of your family.
 When temperatures start to dip inside your home, your family and pets can be at risk.
 There are plenty of things that can go wrong with heating systems, heat pumps and furnaces.
 One of the common problems we encounter every winter is a heating system that fails to warm the air, resulting in cool or cold air being pushed through the vents.
 Because the air is unheated, it can feel as though the air conditioner is running!
 If you feel cool air coming through your vents instead of warm air, contact LIBERTYAIR for fast and reliable emergency heating service.

 “No Heat” Check List

 - Check that heating & cooling systems are switched to the “heat” position.